mlflow/mlflow/docs/source/auth/index.rst

 MLflow resources,** even if ``NO_PERMISSIONS`` is explicitly set to an admin.

 MLflow has a built-in admin user that will be created the first time MLflow authentication feature is enabled.
-The default admin user credential is as follow.
+The default admin user credentials are as follows.
 It is recommended that you update the password as soon as possible after it is created.

 .. list-table::